-According to Canadian Exports online directory, the following are examples of smaller entrepreneurial companies that ship products from Canada to its import partners around the globe.
+According to Canadian Exports online directory, the following are examples of smaller entrepreneurial companies that ship products from Canada to its trading partners around the globe.
 Shown within parenthesis is the product category that the Canadian business specializes in.

 - A.S.
 Chemical Laboratories Inc. (pharmaceuticals)

 - Aerospace Metal Finishing Inc. (plated surface finishes)

 - International Play Company (indoor/outdoor play structures)

 - Seven Star Sports (designer safety helmets)